bobleesj/try-swift-beginner-workshop-plan/README.md

 ### 1.2 Intro to Functions
 - Be able to create functions with and without arguments
-- Be able to learn the motivation of using local parameters
+- Be able to identify the motivation behind local parameters.
 > **Quiz:** Create a function that multiples two numbers with one unnamed parameter.

 ### 1.3 Guard Statement